Sami Khedira: Real Madrid

-On 30 July 2010, Khedira moved to Real Madrid after 98 Bundesliga appearances for an undisclosed fee, signing a contract until 2015.
+On 30 July 2010, Khedira moved to La Liga club Real Madrid after 98 Bundesliga appearances for an undisclosed fee, signing a contract until 2015.
 Khedira made his debut on 13 August in a friendly match against Bayern Munich, which Real Madrid won 4–2 on penalties for the Franz-Beckenbauer-Cup.
 His league debut came sixteen days later, in a 0–0 away draw against Mallorca.
-He made 40 appearances across his first season in Spain and won his first club honour on 20 April 2011 as his team won the Copa del Rey final against El Clásico rivals FC Barcelona.
+He made 40 appearances across his first season in Spain and won his first club honour on 20 April 2011 as his team won the Copa del Rey final against El Clásico rivals Barcelona.

-He scored his first competitive goal for Real Madrid in the Champions League, on 18 October 2011 against Olympique Lyonnais.
-He scored his first Copa del Rey goal against Málaga CF in a 3–2 home win when Real Madrid were trailing behind 0–2, and his first league goal against RCD Espanyol in a 5–0 home win.
+He scored his first competitive goal for Real Madrid in the Champions League, on 18 October 2011 against Lyon.
+He scored his first Copa del Rey goal against Málaga in a 3–2 home win when Real Madrid were trailing behind 0–2, and his first league goal against Espanyol in a 5–0 home win.

 On 21 April 2012, Khedira scored his second league goal, against Barcelona; the goal was Real Madrid's 108th of the season in the league, breaking the previous La Liga record of 107, also set by them in the 1989–90 season.

 On 24 May 2014, Khedira was in the starting 11 against Atletico Madrid in the UEFA Champions League final, in which Real Madrid won 4-1.

 Juventus

-On 9 June 2015, Italian side Juventus announced that Khedira had signed a four-year deal on a free transfer.
+On 9 June 2015, Serie A club Juventus announced that Khedira had signed a four-year deal on a free transfer.
 The move was completed on 1 July, at the start of the 2015–16 season.